yourDM-tristan-j/ex05-separatecompilation/README.md

 ##### Implementation

-Next you'll need to create the implementation, separately from the declaration, of the computeWindChillIndex.
-This can be done in any file in the `src` directory as long as it has the extension `.cc` and is not named `main.cc`.
+Next you'll need to create the implementation, separately from the declaration, of the `A::f` and `A::g` functions.
+This should be done in `f.cc` and `g.cc` files, respectively, in the `src` directory.
+Make sure these files have the extension `.cc` and are not named `main.cc`.

 In CLion in the project explorer, right-click the `src` directory and chose `New => C++ Source File`.

 Under **Name** fill in
-f (or any other name besides `main`).
+f.
 CLion will add the extension, but by default adds the `.cpp` extension.
 All projects in this class will use the `.cc` extension.
 Select `.cc` in the **Type** drop-down and press **OK**.
 You should now see the file `f.cc` (or whatever you named the file) in